-As part of the Emas Pharma series ‘4 things to think about’, Senior Data Manager Tracie Lavery outlines key areas that data managers working with or within a CRO environment should consider.
+As part of the Bionical Emas series ‘4 things to think about’, Senior Data Manager Tracie Lavery outlines key areas that data managers working with or within a CRO environment should consider.

 1. It is all about the data